ElementareTeilchen/groupdelegation/README.md

 EXT:groupdelegation follows the semantic versioning.

 V8 compatible releases are tagged with `3.x.y`.
 V10 compatible releases are tagged with `4.y.x`.                                   |

-## Support or help

-* Do you want to contribute?
-Just do a pull request on github
-* Do you need help?
-Just contact Marcus at https://www.in2code.de